thaneshp/blog/_posts/2021-07-29-Containers-vs-VMs.md

 ---
 layout: post
-title: "Simple Explained: Containers and VMs"
+title: "Simple Explained: Virtual Machines and Containers"
-published: false
+published: true
 ---

 I've been learning about the cloud recently and keep coming across the term virtualization.
-The idea of virtualization comes in two flavours: containerization and virtual machines (VMs).
+At a high level, virtualization allows us to use a machine's total capacity by distributing its resources among many environments.
+Essentially, virtualization aims to solve one fundamental problem; efficiency.

-Essentially, virtualization came about to solve one key problem; efficency.
-Before we can understand this concept, we have to take a look at the history of serving applications.
+In this blog, I'll give you an overview of Virtual Machines (VMs) and Containers by outlining the problems they aim to solve.

-# A time before Virtualization
+# A time before virtualization

-In the past, when a business wanted to host an application they had to procure a physical server.
-The business had to speculate the demand for the application upfront, before making the purchase.
-As such, they were likely to buy a high end server which costs a lot of money.
+In the past, when a business wanted to host an application, it had to procure a physical server.
+The company would have to speculate the demand for the application upfront before making the purchase.
+As such, they were likely to buy a high-end server which costs a lot of money.

-Besides this, they would also incur monthly expenses like energy, workforce and licenses.
-After spending all this money, they might realise that only a fraction of capacity is used.
+Besides this, they would also incur monthly expenses like energy, workforce and licences.
+After spending all this money, they might realize that only a fraction of the capacity is being used.
 However, there was no way to allocate or make use of the resources that weren't needed.
 This is where Virtual Machines come in.

 <p align="center">
 <br>